Categories: Dead Key FOBS

 Suzuki withdrew from the new car market in the U.S. and Canada after the 2013 model year.
 Despite this, we saw a brand new model in a parking lot.
 They are coming from somewhere – Suzuki still sells cars worldwide – and it turned out to be a push button start model.
 Keyless start versions exist in models sold in North America in the past, so the brand deserves coverage.

 There are at least two key fob styles.
-The fob for older models looks like the one shown above to the right.
-Turning it over, slide the button found on the back down relative to the image to the right and pull the mechanical key away.
+The back of the fob for older models looks like the one shown to the right.
+Slide the button found on the back to the right relative to the image to the right and pull the mechanical key away.

 The newer Suzuki models the key fob shown to the right looks very much like Mazda and Nissan fobs.
 They also have a button on the back.
-Slide it to the side and pull the mechanical key away.
+Slide it to the side and pull the mechanical key away, as shown.

-In all Suzuki models, the key hole should be visible at the back of the driver’s door handle.
+In all the Suzuki models we have found, the key hole should be visible at the back of the driver’s door handle.
 Insert the key and turn and you’re in.

 Starting Your Suzuki